 Oregon’s mental health care system cannot afford to perpetuate a system that prioritizes appearances over outcomes.
 This loophole in the interpretation of "assessment" and “clinically appropriate” is emblematic of the larger challenges facing our state’s behavioral health infrastructure.
 By enacting these changes, we can move toward a system that provides genuine, timely, and effective care—a system that Oregonians deserve.

-Lets get legislators to focus on what matters.
+Lets get OHA to focus on what matters.